RockyCott/i18n-peek/README.md

   // URL for fetching i18n data
   "url": "https://example.com/api/i18n",

-  // HTTP method for the request (GET or POST) "method": "GET",
+  // HTTP method for the request (GET or POST) (default: GET) "method": "GET",

-  // Individual settings for each language request "settings": {
-    "1": {
-      // Query parameters to be sent with the request "params": {
+  "params": {
     "module": "home"
     },

+  // Individual settings for each language request (required) "settings": {
+    // min 1 setting required
+    "1": {
+      // Query parameters to be sent with the request (optional) "params": {},

-      // HTTP headers to be sent with the request "headers": {
+      // HTTP headers to be sent with the request (optional) "headers": {
         "Content-Type": "application/json",
         "Next-Accept-Language": "es"
       },

-      // Language to fetch with file name
+      // Language to fetch with file name (recommended) "lang": "es",
-      "lang": "es",

-      // Request body
+      // Request body (optional)
       "body": {}
     },
     "2": {
-      // Query parameters to be sent with the request "params": {
+      // Query parameters to be sent with the request (optional) "params": {},
-        "module": "home"
-      },

-      // HTTP headers to be sent with the request "headers": {
+      // HTTP headers to be sent with the request (optional) "headers": {
         "Content-Type": "application/json",
         "Next-Accept-Language": "en"
       },

-      // Language to fetch with file name
+      // Language to fetch with file name (recommended) "lang": "en",
-      "lang": "en",

-      // Request body
+      // Request body (optional)
       "body": {}
     }
     // Add more settings as needed
   },

   // Path within the response JSON where i18n data is located.
-Leave empty if the data is at the root level.
+Leave empty if the data is at the root level. (optional) "responsePath": "module",
-  "responsePath": "module",

-  // Ignore SSL certificate errors (useful for self-signed certificates) "ignoreCertificateErrors": true
+  // Ignore SSL certificate errors (useful for self-signed certificates) (optional) "ignoreCertificateErrors": true
 }
 ```